pingcap/docs-tidb-operator/en/get-started.md

 </details>

-After connecting to the cluster, you can execute the following commands to verify some of the functionality available in TiDB.
+After connecting to the cluster, you can run the following commands to verify some features available in TiDB.
 Note that some commands require TiDB 4.0 or higher versions.
 If you've deployed an earlier version, upgrade by consulting the [Upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster) section.

 <details>
 <summary><font color=Blue>Create a `hello_world` table</font></summary>